 Please understand that your local “Attorney Big Al” has a team of personal injury attorneys, but we are not professional dog trainers.

 There are, however, plenty of dog bites in Florida.
 As a result, here is some research on what to do if an adult dog bites you – including if it was your own dog.

 First, you must consider the intent behind the bite:

 - Was it an accidental bite?

 An accidental bite could occur while you are playing with your dog.
 There is nothing to be alarmed about because you know that he or she is not likely to do it again.

 If, on the other hand, your dog seems to intentionally bite you without provocation, there may be a medical issue to investigate.
 Your dog may be in pain or have some type of injury you cannot see, so it is best to take him or her to see a veterinarian.

 Your vet may also be able to help you determine if there was an environmental factor at play, such as food aggression or some sort of territorial dominance.
 If this is the case, professional training may be required.
 Not only is your dog a potential threat to you, but to others around you, as well.

-What you need to if you are bit by someone else’s dog is not all that different from what you would do in the event of a car accident.
+What you need to if you are bitten by someone else’s dog is not all that different from what you would do in the event of a car accident.

-You will want to exchange contact details, and to acquire proof that the dog that bit you was vaccinated for rabies.
+You will want to exchange contact details, and to acquire proof that the dog that bit you were vaccinated for rabies.